vgurianov/qm/docs/slits.md

   """ Concept = particle displacement B """
   self.tail = self.head
 ```

+Finishing the description of the ontology, we note that the ontology cannot be considered complete, since there are a number of unresolved issues.
+These issues will be discussed separately in the "Resume" subsection.

 ## 3. Classical model
 The classical model assumes the scattering of classical particles by two slits.
 To do this, instead of alternatives and the Mix class, we use the 'OneClass' class, which has two operations with different names 'move_to_x1' and 'move_to_x2'.